-(You can also create your own toolbars and customize toolbars, but this tutorial does not cover these advanced activities.)
+(You can also create your own toolbars and customize toolbars.
+See the InfoMaker User's Guide for more information.)

-Move the pointer to the toolbar area.
+1 Move the pointer to the toolbar area.
 Click the right mouse button.

 The pop-up menu for the toolbars displays.